 2. A crisis requiring drastic measures to avoid total disaster.

 After Dunkirk (in French, Dunkerque), a seaport and town in northern France.
-In World War II, it was the site of evacuation of more than 330,000 Allied troops by sea while under German fire during May-June, 1940.]
+In World War II, it was the site of evacuation of more than 330,000 Allied troops by sea while under German fire during May-June 1940.
+Earliest documented use: 1941.

 “We are in the worst situation we’ve been in since I’ve been at the club.
 This is our Dunkirk.”